wader/fq/doc/dev.md

 `<Field>?(<reader<length>?>|<type>Fn>)(...[, scalar.Mapper...]) <type>`

-- If starts with `Field` a field will be added and first argument will be name of field.
+- If it starts with `Field` a field will be added and first argument will be name of field.
 If not it will just read.
 - `<reader<length>?>|<type>Fn>` a reader or a reader function
   - `<reader<length>?>` Read bits using some decoder.
     - `U16` unsigned 16 bit integer.